brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 ## Day 9
 #### Move to Camp 1: Plaza Canadá (5,050m)

 The morning was delayed while people assessed damage from the storm.
 Some tents at Camp 1 had blown away, but thankfully ours survived.
 We left at 1pm after a breakfast of bacon and quesadillas.
 The climb was straightforward and familiar.
-At camp Attila and I claimed the flattest tent spot.
+At camp, Attila and I claimed the flattest tent spot.
 We would share from here on.

-That evening was unusually calm, so we ate dinner outside looking down towards base camp far below.
+That evening was unusually calm.
+We ate dinner outside looking down towards base camp far below.
 Everyone debated whether to wear their summit boots from here, or carry them higher.
 I decided to wear mine and save some weight.
+If you walk carefully the rocks don't always shred boots.

 <p align="center" width="100%">
     <img width="300" src="/images/aconcagua9a.jpeg">